Reading time: 7 min.

 Vitamins are administered through an IV drip straight to the bloodstream, resulting in 100% absorption, as opposed to just 10% when you take vitamins orally.

-Interested in a hair transplant?
-Find out more about how hair transplants work.
-If you don’t know where to begin, book in a consultation with one of our dedicated specialists here.
+If you don’t know where to begin, book a consultation with one of our dedicated specialists here.
 They’ll bring their years of expertise to help find a solution that’s right for you and answer any questions you really want to ask about hair transplant surgery.

 The Wimpole Clinic offers FUE Hair, Beard & Eyebrow Transplants & Trichology.